trivikr/node-http-servers/README.md

   tcp6       0      0 ip6-localhost:50162     ip6-localhost:3000      ESTABLISHED
   ```
 * If you examine the ouput using `sudo tcpflow -c`, then you'll see that all files are downloaded over single TCP socket (50162 in above example)

+## QUIC server

+* Run `../quic/node http2.js` in one terminal
+  * where `../quic/node` is the node build with quic enabled
+* Run `google-chrome-unstable --enable-quic --quic-versi=h3-23` to start Chrome unstable with quic enabled
+* Visit [https://localhost:3000](https://localhost:3000) in your browser, and it'll display "This site can't be reached"
+* The terminal which runs Chrome displays `Fontconfig error: Cannot load default config file`